Non linear Regge trajectories of quarkonia from holography: Conclusions

 \section{Conclusions}

 In this work, we developed a holographic model for heavy vector mesons that incorporates features that are present in the phenomenology of quarkonia states.
-Starting from the soft-wall model, we discussed in section III how to introduce a mass shift to account for the constituent quark masses.
-Then, in section IV we presented a procedure that makes it possible to find a Regge trajectory increasing with a factor $n^{2/3}$ for large $n$ radial excitations, \makebox[\textwidth][s]{via the WKB approximation.
-Finally, the procedure was refined by adding an adjustable}
+Starting from the soft-wall model, we discussed in Sec.~III how to introduce a mass shift to account for the constituent quark masses.
+Then, in Sec.~IV we presented a procedure that makes it possible to find a Regge trajectory increasing with a factor $n^{2/3}$ for large $n$ radial excitations.
+This is achieved by investigating, via the WKB approximation, what kind of term in the potential leads to such a behavior.

-parameter $A$ to the potential, allowing for a precise reproduction of the form $m_n^2 = β (n + c_0)^{2/3} + c_1$, and the model was shown to fit decay constants with reasonable accuracy.
-In order to achieve the goal of correctly writing this Regge trajectory with parameters $β$, $c_0$ and $c_1$ in terms of the parameters of the holographic model, a modification in the application of the WKB approximation in holography was made: the Langer correction.
-A method for finding the large $m$ behavior of the integrals that appears in the WKB quantization condition was also presented.
+Then we investigated the changes that should be made on the potential in order to reproduce the phenomenological expression of Eq.~\eqref{eq: phenomenological Regge trajectory - 1}.
+Finally, in order to fit the decay constants, that depend on the behavior of the potential at small $z$, we included a term proportional to $ ē^{-κz}/\sqrt{κz} $.

 The results obtained in this work represent significant improvements over previous models.
-For masses, using $A = -1/2$ we obtained errors NRMSE of $0.71\%$ for charmonium and $0.59\%$ for bottomonium.
-For the three parameters case, the model provides reasonable decay constants, with a normalized root mean square error of $15.0\%$ for charmonium and $6.55\%$ for bottomonium for the combined set of masses and decay constants.
-The fit of the decay constants was achieved without spoiling the mass fits.
+In particular, there are two differences with respect to previous holographic works.
+One is the fact that we used the Langer correction \eqref{eq: Langer transformation} in order to find the proper form of the Regge trajectories; the other is the fact that we found a way to fit the decay constants without spoiling the mass fits.

+For the masses and decay constants of charmonium states we obtained a combined error CNRMSE of $14.8\%$.
+For the bottomnium states the CNRMSE obtained is $11.9\%$.
 The parameters $M_q$ and $κ$ have interesting physical interpretations as the sum of constituent quark masses and a quantity related to the string tension, respectively, with values comparable to those from potential models.

 Future extensions could explore the thermal dissociation of quarkonia in a quark-gluon plasma, incorporating finite temperature, density, magnetic fields, or angular momentum.